 The stadium features a 103-foot pirate ship that blasts rubber footballs for each point the Bucs score.
 The venue also sports two 92-foot Daktronics HD video displays and trilon billboards.
 When the stadium opened for business in 1998, the stadium's seats were colored red, but over time they began to fade until around 2003, when they were completely pink.
 After a settlement with the seating company, all the seats were replaced by 2006.
 While you won't have to worry about the color of your seat, you still have to worry about Raymond James Stadium parking.
 If you don't plan ahead, you might not have a Bucs parking spot until "Yo Ho Ho" blasts out of the sound system.
 If you are a wise seafarer, you should book a Bucs parking spot with ParkWhiz before the game, so you won't have to walk the plank.

 The Tampa Bay Buccaneers came into existence in 1976, and have been with Tampa Bay since the beginning.
-Their first season and a good chunk of their second season were quite difficult, not winning a single game until the second season’s 13th week, a fate not replicated until 2008 with the Detroit Lions.
-The Bucs made the NFL playoffs by 1979, but like Icarus, they always got too close to the sun, going to the playoffs six more times until finally winning the Super Bowl in 2002.
+Their first season and a good chunk of their second season were difficult, but the Bucs made the NFL playoffs by 1979,.
+They went to the playoffs six more times until finally winning the Super Bowl in 2002.
 In Qualcomm Stadium in San Diego, they defeated the Oakland Raiders, 48-21.

 Before finally parking at Raymond James Stadium, the Bucs were based in Tampa Stadium.
 In 1995, Malcolm Glazer purchased the team for $192 million, and rapidly started work to improve the team, including a ballot initiative for the arena that is now known as Raymond James.
 The team also got to the NFL playoffs in 2005 and 2007, and keep fighting to this day.
 They may not be swashbucklers, but the Bucs do know how to gain a captive audience, which is good for them but bad for people needing to find Bucs parking in the Sargasso Sea that is the parking lot.
 If you plan ahead and book a Raymond James parking spot beforehand using ParkWhiz, you won't have to get shanghaied for being late to the game.

 ParkWhiz is as easy as a treasure map that leads to a chest of doubloons, and just as fun.
-All you have to do is find the Bucs or USF Bulls game that you want to see, pay as much as a few shots of old pirate rum, book your Bucs parking spot and print your parking pass.
+All you have to do is find the Bucs or USF Bulls game that you want to see and book your Bucs parking spot.
 When you bring your ParkWhiz parking pass with you to the game, you can sit back and let the Bucs put the opposing team in a lifeboat.